 Types of LDR or Photoresistors

 This type of photoresistor is made with pure semiconductors without any doping.
-This kind of photoresistor uses pure semiconductors like silicon and germanium. when the incident light having an adequate amount of energy falls on this then electrons gain that energy and got excited and a few of them go to the conduction band.
+This kind of photoresistor uses pure semiconductors like silicon and germanium. when the incident light with an adequate amount of energy falls on this, electrons gain that energy and get excited, and a few of them go to the conduction band.

-This type of photoresistor uses the doped semiconductor; this means some impurities are mixed with the semiconductor such as phosphorus to make this photoresistor.
+This type of photoresistor uses a doped semiconductor; this means some impurities are mixed with the semiconductor such as phosphorus to make this photoresistor.

 Extrinsic light-dependent resistors are generally designed for longer wavelengths of light, with a tendency towards infrared (IR).